mohamedFatehy/DesignPatternsInPhp/src/Strategy/README.md

 Define Family of Algorithms,
 Encapsulate each one, and make then interchangeable.

-Strategy lets the algorithm vary from clients that use it
+Strategy lets the algorithm vary independently from clients that use it

 ----